 Gonzalo conducted his MSc and PhD research in the Holwell lab focusing on the biological control program utilising Cotesia urabae against the gum leaf skeletoniser (GLS) Uraba lugens ontrol agent Cotesia urabae.

 Gonzalo is now Team Leader ( Biological Control) Plant and Food Research Limited, New Zealand.

 Shelley Myers – Shelley did her PhD with Greg & Thomas Buckley where she looked at population genetics, morphology and behaviour of Clitarchus stick insects.
 She is now a Lecturer for University of New Hampshire/EcoQuest

 For her PhD, Rebecca investigated genital evolution, sexual conflict and sexually antagonistic coevolution in two genera of New Zealand moths – Izatha and Glaucocharis.

-She is currently working for Auckland council as a Pollution Investigator within the Resource Consent and Compliance department.
+She is currently working for Wellington council as a Pollution Investigator within the Resource Consent and Compliance department.

-I completed my MSc in the Holwell Lab where I investigated the diversity and ecology of spider communities in native New Zealand forest fragments.
-I have a broad interest in entomology and biosecurity, and I now work as a senior technician at the Ministry for Primary Industries
+Stacey investigated the diversity and ecology of spider communities in native New Zealand forest fragments.
+She now works as a senior technician at the Ministry for Primary Industries

-Currently I am working at AsureQuality as a Forestry Assessor and also as the High Risk Site Surveillance (HRSS) programme coordinator working closely with the Ministry for Primary Industries (MPI).
-The HRSS programme aims to detect new plant pests and diseases that pose a biosecurity risk or may impact on trees and shrubs.
+She now works at AsureQuality as a Forestry Assessor and also as the High Risk Site Surveillance (HRSS) programme coordinator working closely with the Ministry for Primary Industries (MPI).

-Catalina Amaya-Perilla – Catalina’s masters looked at the behaviour of redcoast damelflies.
+Catalina’s masters looked at the behaviour of redcoat damelflies.
 She is now a telemetry consultant at Sirtrack Ltd.